 About Board Members

-Ms. Gloria Aparicio Blackwell was re-elected First Vice Chair of the Board of Trustees for the 2018-2019 term.
+Ms. Gloria Aparicio Blackwell was elected Chair of the Board of Trustees for the 2019-2020 term.
 Effective July 1, 2009, she was appointed by Governor Martin O'Malley to the Board of Trustees for the remainder of a six-year term that had begun on July 1, 2008.
 She was reappointed to serve a full six-year term in 2014.

 Gloria Aparicio-Blackwell is the Director of the Office of Community Engagement at the University of Maryland College Park under the Division of Administration & Finance.
 She has worked for the University more than 19 years.
 Her primary role is to contribute to the University’s commitment to the land grant mission, as well as, the overall efforts in making the University of Maryland a “Greater College Town.”